• Skip to primary navigation

 • Choosing the Right Teledermatology Software

-Burnout is defined as a three-component syndrome resulting from constant stressors over a long period; its three main symptoms are exhaustion, depersonalization, and inefficacy3.
+Burnout is defined as a three-component syndrome resulting from high level of stress over a long period; its three main symptoms are exhaustion, depersonalization, and inefficacy3.

 Physician Burnout Symptoms